OpenInternet/saferjourno/content/case-studies/index.en.md

 - - -

-## Reporters phone confiscated on Pentagon trip to Europe
+## Reporter’s phone confiscated on Pentagon trip to Europe

 Read the following case study and discuss the questions below.